slurmulon/bach/README.md

 ## Goals

-- Support semantic music constructs such as chords and scales
+- Native support for semantic music constructs such as chords and scales
 - Allow for alternative real-time representations of music (e.g. visual instead of just audio)
 - Seamless synchronization with associated audio data by minimizing the complexities around timing
 - Easy to read for both humans and computers